-rom 16 June through 1 October, the Special Collections of the University of Amsterdam will be showing the exhibition ‘Modernism: In print’.
-It is the first retrospective exhibition of modernism in Dutch graphic design.One hundred years after the birth of the art movement De Stijl, this exhibition shows for the first time a retrospective of Dutch graphic design as created under the influence of De Stijl and the international avant-garde.
+rom 16 June through 1 October 2017, the Special Collections of the University of Amsterdam run a stunning exhibition ‘Modernism: In print’.
+It was the first retrospective exhibition of modernism in Dutch graphic design, almost a century after the birth of the art movement De Stijl.
+The exhibition showed for the first time a retrospective of Dutch graphic design as created under the influence of De Stijl and the international avant-garde.

-The exhibition uses printed matter and unique items from the archives such as original sketches and designs to show how modernism visually dominated our daily life for a long period and in a wide variety of graphic forms, ranging from corporate styles and posters to postage stamps and photographic books.
+The exhibition featured printed matters and unique items from the archives such as original sketches and designs to show how modernism visually dominated our daily life for a long period and in a wide variety of graphic forms, ranging from corporate styles and posters to postage stamps and photographic books.